mbarde/volto-fullcalendar-block/README.md

 ## Features

-### Listing block variation for Plone events
+### Listing block variation for Event-ish content-types

 https://user-images.githubusercontent.com/4497578/154287664-6153ae22-27dd-48ed-984a-93817ef70431.mp4

-* Display events within a listing block as calendar
+* Display content-types with behavior `plone.eventbasic` within a listing block as calendar (for customization see below)
 * In order to display recurrent events, you need to add a catalog index and metadata column:

 ```XML